Metropolitan Community College Area

 - Metropolitan Community College is a comprehensive, full-service public community college supported by the taxpayers of Dodge, Douglas, Sarpy and Washington counties.
 MCC provides high quality educational programs and services, primarily in career preparation and general education, to people of all ages and educational backgrounds.

-- The teacher population of 601 teachers has grown by 34% over five years.
+The teacher population of 601 teachers has stayed relatively flat over five years.

 |Metropolitan Community College Area||(NE) Community College Avg.|

 |Carnegie Classification||Associate's Colleges: High Transfer-High Nontraditional||Baccalaureate Colleges: Diverse Fields|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |Total Faculty||601 staff||20 staff|